 AREAS OF RESEARCH

 Theory and analysis of contemporary music; timbre; popular music; history and pedagogy of music theory; archival research; critical organology; media archaeology; sound studies.

 Past Experience as Instructor of Record (McGill University)

-The Art of New Music (Winter 2018, co-designed and team-taught with James Rubino).
+The Art of New Music (Winter 2018, co-designed and team-taught with composer James Rubino).
 Topics: genealogy of techniques and styles in contemporary art music (post-1968); cross-disciplinary approaches to understanding the technological, social, and political conditions of new music.